-These four areas have been divided into nine indicators and 46 practices, which have been devised by extensive consultation and pilot work with volunteer-involving organisations.
+These three areas have been divided into nine indicators and 46 practices, which have been devised by extensive consultation and pilot work with volunteer-involving organisations.

 We have broken down the Investing in Volunteers process into six easy steps.
 Click the following links for further information on each step.

 - Assessment visit(s)

 - Local and national quality assurance